-- (1) An interim protection order together with any other prescribed information must, within the prescribed period and in the prescribed form and manner, be served on the respondent. - (2) On receipt of a return of service of the protection order, the clerk of the court must, within the prescribed period and in the prescribed form and manner, serve a certified copy of the interim protection order on the applicant. - (3) An interim protection order has the same legal effect as a final protection order and, once it has been served on the respondent, it is enforceable under section 17.
+- (2) On receipt of a return of service of the protection order, the clerk of the court must, within the prescribed period and in the prescribed form and manner, serve a certified copy of the interim protection order on the applicant. - (3) An interim protection order has the same legal effect as a final protection order and, once it has been served on the respondent, it is enforceable under section 16.